 The university utilizes clinical sites within a radius of 30 miles from campus.
-There is currently only one site that falls beyond a 20-mile radius.
 Remember clinical site placement is based on the student's needs within their academic program, the preceptor's strengths, and the availability of sites.
 If sites are used that fall in the 20-30-mile radius the student is encouraged to condense their experience to 2-3 days per week and stay for longer times than 5-6 shorter days.
 The student's ability/inability to maintain reliable transportation is not a factor in determining site placement.